CharudattaGhute/MovieSlider/README.md

 # React Movie Slider

 React Movie Slider is a dynamic React-based web application that fetches the latest movie data from https://omdbapi.com?apikey=fe2f6c44.
-Featuring a responsive design and organized categories with flexbox, users can seamlessly explore diverse movie options
+Featuring a responsive design and organized categories with flexbox, users can seamlessly explore diverse movie options.

 ## Demo